From the author of ‘Between’

 followed by a PhD

-finished the book ‘Between’ about the Seeto family of Rabaul
+finished the book ‘Between’ about the Seeto family of Rabaul, drafts of which received writing awards from Varuna, the National Writing House NSW

-finished another book, about the journey of a former long distance runner who finds herself in ain aged care facility after a running accident.
+Finished another book, ‘forever young’ about mature-aged Billy who unexpectedly finds herself in an aged care facility after a running accident.

 presented papers at conference